Today's Articles

 Julius Nyerere

 Born the son of a minor chief in Butiama, in what was then British-ruled Tanganyika, Nyerere was educated as a teacher.
 He entered politics in 1954 and founded the Tanganyika African National Union (TANU).
 He became the colony's chief minister when TANU won the elections of 1960, and the country became independent a year later.
-Nyerere continued as Prime Minister until early 1962 when he resigned to concentrate on restructuring TANU for its post-independence role.
+Nyerere continued as Prime Minister until early 1962, when he resigned to concentrate on restructuring TANU for its post-independence role.
 In 1964, following a revolution on the Arab-dominated island of Zanzibar and a mutiny in his army, Nyerere formed a union of the two countries, with himself as president.

 Committed to African liberation, he offered sanctuary in Tanzania to members of the African National Congress and numerous other rebel groups from Zimbabwe, Mozambique, Angola, and Uganda.
 In 1978, under Nyerere's leadership, Tanzanian troops entered Uganda, deposing Dictator Idi Amin.
-A strong supporter of indigenous African culture, Nyerere promoted the use of Swahili, even translating the works of Shakespeare into his native tongue.
+A strong supporter of indigenous African culture, Nyerere promoted the use of Swahili, even translating Shakespeare's works into his native tongue.
 Under his leadership, Tanzania became the only country on the continent with a native African official language.

 To Become a Political Scientist